Tips to Identify English Tenses - Think Lego

 I often say that the English language is an art and not a science, but thankfully there is some logic in the grammar!
 Think of the structure of the verb as a combination of Lego bricks.
 If it has a ‘have’ brick, it’s a perfect tense, and so on.
 Break it down and you will understand it.

-If you would like to improve your English language skills, click the button below to find out more about the lessons I offer, or click the other button to book your free trial online one to one English lesson.
+If you would like to improve your English language skills, click the button below to find out more about the lessons I offer, or click the other button to book your free trial online one-to-one English lesson.

 Previous